Top CX Challenges in the CPG Industry

 For companies concerned with FDA compliance, pharmacovigilance, or cosmetovigilance, it’s important to look for a CRM solution that provides a validated system.
 CPGs need to be able to easily capture, track, and report on all required data, providing validated system to ensure accurate documentation as required by the FDA.

-How CX technology can help
+How CX technology can help the CPG experience

 Leading CPG companies like Kraft-Heinz, Kellogg, B&G Foods, and Blue Diamond Growers trust Astute with their most valuable consumer interactions.